 Also, some email providers have only one MX record and some more than two as well.
 The number of MX entries that needs to be created depends largely on the mail provider and how they wish mail servers load to be manipulated.

-• Text-To-Live
+- Text-To-Live

 TTL(short for Text-To-Live) is a setting that informs your nameservers how often it should update or shall stay in cache on systems requesting your DNS records.
 Take an instance, if you shift your A record and the TTL is set to two hours, it won’t start propagating till that time.
 Today’s registrars enable you to set your TTL settings to low limits such as two to five minutes merely.
-In practice it is not that necessary to set low TTL times for Record A and CName records but having this flexibility is handy for advanced users.
+In practice it is not that necessary to set low TTL times for A Records and CName records but having this flexibility is handy for advanced users.

 Conclusions